utk61198/utk61198.github.io/README.md

-Clone the template and make changes accordingly.
+Clone the template and make changes accordingly in index.html